jhsware/inferno-formlib/README.md

 ## Exampe With Sticky Action Bar
 This is the basic anatomy of a form generated with inferno-formlib.
 It can generate nested forms from isomorphic-schema form definitions and list fields support drag'n'drop reordering.

-Currently the DateTimeField widget hasn't been implemented, but it is in the pipeline.

 ```JavaScript
 import { Component } from 'inferno'